janko/tus-ruby-server/README.md

 ### Expiration

-The expiration date is automatically set on each created file, and is refreshed on each PATCH request.
+Tus-ruby-server automatically deletes unfinished and finished uploads after their expiration date has passed.
+The expiration date is set on each created file, and is refreshed on each PATCH request.
 By default the expiration date is 1 week from the last POST or PATCH request, and the interval of checking expired files is 1 hour, but this can be changed:

 ```rb
 require "tus/server"